Swarcliffe: Boundary change, demolitions and redevelopment

 Since Swarcliffe estate was built in the 1950s, and Whinmoor estate in the 1960s, the southern part of Whinmoor is now within the Swarcliffe boundary.
 Houses built in the Whinmoor area were mostly prefabricated terraces, along with seven partly prefabricated high-rise blocks: 44 metres high, with fifteen floors.
 The Leeds Neighbourhood Index, provided by Leeds City Council, states that the new boundary contains 38 per cent terraced housing, 37 per cent semi-detached and 22 per cent purpose-built flats: 1,187 semi-detached homes, 873 terraced, 488 flats, 108 detached, 46 bungalows, and 28 maisonettes.

 Langbar Towers, next to a shopping parade, was the first of five 15-storey H-plan tower blocks to be completed at Whinmoor.
 The high rise blocks had reinforced concrete frames with no-fines concrete infill panels.
-The planning application was approved in 1964 and the first block, Langbar Towers, completed on 24 January 1966 was officially opened on 19 February 1966 by Denis Healey MP.
+The planning application was approved in 1964 and the first block, Langbar Towers, completed on 24 January 1966 was officially opened on 19 February 1966 by Denis Healey.
 Ash Tree Court, Brayton Grange, Farndale Court, Langbar Grange, Langbar Towers and Pennwell Croft, six of seven high-rise blocks of flats built in 1966, were demolished in 2006.
 Sherburn Court, the remaining high-rise block, was refurbished and given a new roof, windows and lifts.

-A £100 million scheme to refurbish the area's housing, funded by a public-private partnership scheme, started in 2006.
-This Private finance initiative, operating as Yorkshire Transformations, is a partnership between Leeds City Council and private sector companies; Carillion and the Bank of Scotland.
+Yorkshire Transformations began a £100 million scheme to refurbish the area's housing began in 2006.
+This Private finance initiative is a partnership between Leeds City Council, Carillion and the Bank of Scotland.
 In the late 2000s, Persimmon Homes built St Gregory's, seventy-three private houses east of Stanks Drive.

 Governance

 Swarcliffe is in the Cross Gates and Whinmoor ward of the City of Leeds.
-It is currently represented by three Labour councillors: Suzi Armitage (elected to serve until 2012), Peter Gruen (elected to serve until 2014), and Pauleen Grahame (elected 2011), who lives in Swarcliffe.
-All three hold surgeries at St Gregory's Youth & Adult Centre.

-Denis Healey (Labour) was the MP from 1955 to 1992, when he was succeeded by George Mudie, who was succeeded by Richard Burgon in 2015.
-Since the boundary changes which took effect before the 2010 general election, the Leeds East constituency has been composed of Swarcliffe, Cross Gates, Whinmoor, Seacroft, Gipton, Harehills, Killingbeck, Temple Newsam, Halton Moor, Halton, Whitkirk, Colton and Austhorpe.
+Denis Healey was the Labour Party MP for Leeds East, including Swarcliffe, from 1955 to 1992, when he was succeeded by George Mudie.